-Furthermore, bloggers should emphasize consistency of posting (posting on a regular schedule helps) and providing quality content that combines features of search engine optimization (SEO) with well-written prose and engaging multimedia.
+Furthermore, bloggers should emphasize consistency of posting.
+Posting two to three times per week at two to three-day intervals proved a relatively successful strategy for building Ana(b)log’s community, as dedicated readers would typically check in on off days to make sure they hadn’t missed anything.
+This strategy kept traffic relatively constant throughout the week.
+Providing quality content that combines features of search engine optimization (SEO) with well-written prose and engaging multimedia helps as well.
 While SEO should not have been employed at the expense of content, its reputation as an “attempt to game the system” was not entirely fair.
 The use of both well-constructed permalinks (those that included popular keywords) and efficient tagging was helpful in driving traffic, as it helped potential audiences find content more easily.
 To this implementation of SEO, bloggers should additionally concentrate on posting on a regular basis, a strategy that in time attracted both an audience and search engine crawlers.
 It was beneficial to Google searchers, for instance, to include popular keywords in the title of a post, but such a strategy should be employed with creativity and readability in mind.
 In general, the more posts a blog had, the better it performed in Google searches because the larger body of work provided more indexed words as a database for searched words.

 Hyperlocal blogs, particularly ones that fulfill an original niche, should also focus on link coverage and making contacts through social media, as these proved effective strategies for building an audience in a short amount of time.
-That Kylerancourt.com and Radio-info.com, both sites that linked to Anablogmusic.com, were two of my blog’s top referrers spoke to the value of linking.
+Kylerancourt.com and Radio-info.com, both sites that linked to Anablogmusic.com, were two of my blog’s top referrers.
+This spoke to the value of linking.
 Tapping potential local audiences through Facebook, Twitter, SoundCloud and YouTube was also advantageous in quickly establishing a readership.

-Finally, bloggers should never pass up a moment of inspiration.
+Bloggers should never pass up a moment of inspiration.
 The best posts were often the most effortless.
 Similarly, the pursuit of perfection should not stifle content production.
 The beauty of blogging was in its informality, transience and ease of publishing.
 If today’s post didn’t turn out exactly how the blogger envisioned, there was always tomorrow.

 References